'Tis the season for swimming and bacteria alerts in lakes, rivers

 Symptoms of cyanobacteria exposure can include skin irritation, stomach cramps, vomiting, nausea, diarrhea, fever, sore throat, headache, muscle and joint pain, mouth blisters, seizures, and acute liver damage.

 Last year, an Arkansas resident died after being infected.
-State health officials concluded that they were likely exposed to it at a country club's splash pad.
+State health officials concluded that the person was likely exposed to it at a country club’s splash pad.

-Naegleria fowleri infects people when water containing the ameba enters the body through the nose, according to the CDC
+Naegleria fowleri infects people when water containing the amoeba enters the body through the nose, according to the CDC

 If you’re going out for a swim, shower before and afterward and try not swallow the water, the National Institutes of Health advises.
 Wash your hands before you eat or drink after playing in recreational waters or in the sand.